 We live in a world of LBDs (little black dresses), but the iconic Monroe look wasn’t complete without a little white dress!
 Most of the world recognizes her with the iconic halter neck, the white pleated dress she wore in the movie “The Seven Year Itch.”
-That sleeveless dress gained way more popular than the entire movie.
+That sleeveless dress gained way more popularity than the entire movie.

 Marilyn always had a soft corner for white dresses and, more often, was spotted in a white dress only.
 White made her look extremely elegant, classy, chic, sexy and sophisticated all in one.
 She paired it up with her patent thick black cat-eye and the red lipstick and short blonder hair—white color suits any skin complexion, body type, and personality.

 If you want to get closer to the Marilyn Monroe look remotely, Get yourself a stylish little white dress along with a ravishing pair of heels and team them up with classic red lips and cat eyes.
 You cannot go blonder if you aren’t already but go ahead with curling your hair up to add glam to your look.

 In the age of black and white, Marilyn went ahead to break the stereotypes with her extravagant fashion sense like a boss.
-The actress was frowned upon many times for her bold choices, but even after she has long been gone, her fashion influence remains untouched in the whole world today.
+Many frowned upon the actress many times for her bold choices, but even after she has long been gone, her fashion influence remains untouched in the whole world today.